jeffiscow2/fedbadges/README.rst

   pushed 200 bodhi updates to stable" or "$user chaired an IRC meeting".

-  **Aside:** Although datanommer is the only currently supported backend, we can implement other queryable backend in the future as needed like FAS2 (to see if the user is in X number of groups) or even off-site services like libravatar (to award a badge if the user is a user of the AGPL web service).
+  **Aside:** Although datanommer is the only currently supported backend, we can implement other queryable backend in the future as needed like FAS (to see if the user is in X number of groups) or even off-site services like libravatar (to award a badge if the user is a user of the AGPL web service).

 * If a badge's ``trigger`` and ``criteria`` both match, then the badge is awarded.
-If the BadgeRule doesn't specify, we award the badge to all usernames returned by a call to ``fedmsg.meta.msg2usernames(msg)``.
+If the BadgeRule doesn't specify, we award the badge to all usernames returned by the message's ``usernames`` property.

   That is usually correct -- but sometimes, a BadgeRule needs to specify that one particular user (not all related users) should be recipients of